What are the essential research strategies for students?

 After examining these skills, we provide you with a series of activities organized hierarchically and categorized according to the approximate school stage they correspond to.
 These can also be dipped into and mixed and matched according to the particular abilities of your specific students.

-COMPLETE UNIT ON INTERNET RESEARCH SKILLS USING GOOGLE SEARCH
+COMPLETE TEACHING UNIT ON INTERNET RESEARCH SKILLS USING GOOGLE SEARCH

 Teach your students ESSENTIAL SKILLS OF THE INFORMATION ERA to become expert DIGITAL RESEARCHERS.